dipendra-yadav/jenkins-devops-microservice-pipeline/README.md

 jenkins-devops-microservice-pipeline

-Project explains the  building of an Docker Image  for a microservivce and pushign it to the DockerHUb.
+Project explains the  building of a Docker Image  for a microservivce and pushing  it to the DockerHUb.